LispCookbook/cl-cookbook/gui.md

     (click-button))
 ~~~

 Here's a similar example to make a counter of clicks.
+We use a label
-We use a label to hold the count.
-Its title is an integer.
+and its title to hold the count.
+The title is an integer.

 ~~~lisp
 (defun counter ()